Sisu (film): Box office

 In the United States and Canada, Sisu was released alongside Big George Foreman and Are You There God?
 It's Me, Margaret., and was projected to gross around $4 million from 900 theaters in its opening weekend.
 It made $1.4 million on its first day, including $585,000 from Thursday night previews.
 It went on to debut to $3.3 million, finishing eighth.
 In total, Sisu grossed $7.3 million in the United States and Canada, and $7 million in other territories, for a worldwide total of $14.3 million.
+This made Sisu the most successful Finnish film at the United States box office, surpassing Aki Kaurismäki's The Man Without a Past (2002), which grossed about $922,000 in the U.S.

 Critical response

+Metacritic, which uses a weighted average, assigned the film a score of 70 out of 100, based on 25 critics, indicating "generally favorable" reviews.
 Audiences polled by PostTrak gave the film an 80% positive score, with 60% saying they would definitely recommend it.

 Robert Daniels of RogerEbert.com gave the film three and half out of four stars, stating that "Sisu is outlandishly entertaining, mostly because, contrary to its deeper themes, it isn't afraid to be nonsensical."
 Ross Bonaime of Collider gave the film grade of "B", saying that "Sisu is certainly ridiculous, but sometimes it's just fun to watch an obscene amount of Nazis get what's coming to them."
 Tom Shone of The Times gave the film four out of five stars, saying that it "is violent in the pulpy, maximalist manner of a Tarantino film — bones snap, bodies fly apart, blood leaps across the screen — but there is nothing messy about the storytelling, which is as tight as a Sergio Leone flick."
 Noyon Jyoti Parasara in his review wrote. "...never once does Sisu feel silly despite being such an improbable story.
 It is what we may call in India, "paisa vasool."
 For the non-desi, that's "bang for the buck"!
-Jason Bailey of The New York Times congratulated Helander for his commercial savvy to concocted a lean, mean mixture of the most joy-buzzer elements of John Wick and Inglourious Basterds.
+Jason Bailey of The New York Times congratulated Helander for his commercial savvy to have concocted a lean, mean mixture of the most joy-buzzer elements of John Wick and Inglourious Basterds.

 On 1 August 2023, Japanese video game designer Hideo Kojima, best known for the Metal Gear video game series, posted a message on Twitter in which he highly praised the Sisu film, saying: "This is no longer a war movie.
 It is a MAD grind of a battle between terribly cool men.
 A lot of fight ideas that surpass Rambo, the immortal old man!"
-At the end of message, Kojima expresses his interest in making a game about the main character of the film.
+At the end of the message, Kojima expresses his interest in making a game about the main character of the film.